When we heard we would have a day’s stopover in Madrid, we took on the challenge of seeing what we could in a short amount of time.

 This is a square not to be missed.
 As one of the busiest in the city, ‘the gate of the sun’ is famous for the massive Tio Pepe sign and for housing the statue of a bear and a Madrone tree which is a symbol of the city.

 Chocolatería San Ginés

 Did you really have the full Spanish experience if you didn’t indulge in a hot chocolate with Churros?
 This is the place to come for that fix.
-It’s true the turnaround is quick, so it’s not the kind of place you sit and chill, but worth coming to sample some world class sweet treats.
+It’s true the turnaround is quick, so it’s not the kind of place you sit and chill for ages, but worth coming to sample some world class sweet treats.

 Free Walking Tour

 It has become somewhat of a tradition to find a free walking tour in every city we visit.
 Happily, Madrid does have a Sandeman’s free walking tour which if you’ve only got a few hours to sightsee is the best option.
 We started at Plaza Mayor in the city centre around 2pm for a tour that took 2.5 hours.
 It covered the history of the city and Spain, the city’s oldest restaurant, the Royal Palace, Oriente Square and Madrid’s Robin Hood!
 We did have an especially charismatic tour guide too which always helps.
 It’s pay as you feel and we gave our guide 20 EUR.

 Walking tours start at 10am, 11am and 2pm from Plaza Mayor and book your spot online!

 After the tour we made our way to Gran Via which is one huge road in the city centre with lots of theatres, shops and places to eat and drink.
 Also, the unofficial home of the Mecca of all Primark’s (seriously it’s huge!) and an opulent McDonald’s.
 Find a good lunch spot here, choosing from hundreds of eateries or Maccy D’s of course.